getSpag/PET-Simulation/README.md

 Utilized C++ and OpenCV to animate the Forward Projection of a noiseless sinogram based on random emitter locations.
 This will eventually be compared with a noisy sinogram from simulated annihilation events, in the context of their reconstruction via Filtered Back Projection.

-I really wrote most of this code, but AI did help out (Cursor).
+I really wrote this code, but AI did help out (Cursor).
 Cursor was mainly for documentation questions and debugging.

 ---